 Few within the women’s economic empowerment community would expect that investments in women’s enterprises could increase the risk or incidence of child labor or negatively impact working conditions.
 Yet, as women entrepreneurs struggle to manage the additional labor burden of bigger businesses alongside household tasks and unpaid care work, they are turning for help to those closest in reach – their children.
-As their enterprises expand, they and household and community members may be exposed to working conditions that endanger their health or safety.
+As their enterprises expand, these women entrepreneurs, their families, and members of their communities may be exposed to working conditions that endanger their health or safety.

 RICHES is a multi-sectoral capacity-building project led by an integrated team of experts in women’s economic empowerment and rule of law.

 In order to support women entrepreneurs to make decisions with optimal outcomes for children and workers, women’s economic empowerment service providers and policymakers need tools that can build awareness and influence behaviors.
 RICHES will develop and deploy tools to better equip policymakers and service providers to educate women entrepreneurs to comply with laws protecting children and promoting acceptable conditions of work.
 The tools will be tested in two strategic locations: El Salvador and the Philippines.
 Once tested, the tools will be available for broader distribution and global application.